mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 8/JTAS_-_Volume_8_May24.md

 militarily.
 The people and government of the planet had done little to offend the Empire but Noricum eventually decided that Caldos had strategic value.
-While Caldos posed no direct threat, the Empire felt it was necessary to deny Caldos’ riches to all potential enemies.
+While Caldos posed no direct threat, the Empire felt it was necessary to deny Caldos' riches to all potential enemies.

-One wickedly clever Sindalian admiral revived the dormant drones that had once towed ice to Caldos from the belts, this time using them to drop planetoids on Caldos’ agricultural plantations, starports and major population centres.
+One wickedly clever Sindalian admiral revived the dormant drones that had once towed ice to Caldos from the belts, this time using them to drop planetoids on Caldos' agricultural plantations, starports and major population centres.
 Hundreds of millions of people were vaporised in the bombardment.
 Those not so lucky were fated to endure the aftermath.
-The destruction of its infrastructure coupled with the nearly complete loss of interstellar trade and transportation brought about Caldos’ death knell.
-While Madjiyb’s modifications to the planet had made it habitable for billions, this habitability hinged on its delicately balanced agricultural systems and constant influx of goods and materials to keep the life support systems running.
-Without the lifeblood of trade, Caldos’ shining civilization degraded into a Hobbesian nightmare in a matter of weeks.
+The destruction of its infrastructure coupled with the nearly complete loss of interstellar trade and transportation brought about Caldos' death knell.
+While Madjiyb's modifications to the planet had made it habitable for billions, this habitability hinged on its delicately balanced agricultural systems and constant influx of goods and materials to keep the life support systems running.
+Without the lifeblood of trade, Caldos' shining civilization degraded into a Hobbesian nightmare in a matter of weeks.

 The massive amounts of fallout from the bombardment made any